 - Crazy Enough to Work: In "Things That Go Piglet in the Night," Tigger's plan to help Eeyore swing from the tree is to attach wooden wings and a parachute, and then launch him from another swing.
 Even Tigger is shocked that this works.

 - Cultural Translation: Moreso than the original: Christopher Robin now had an American accent and lived in what looked like a typical US suburb — albeit one that seems to use the British street-numbering system.

 - Darker and Edgier: Compared this one to the original featurettes, and more to the later movies and shows such as My Friends Tigger and Pooh this show has surprisingly many dark and scary moments, even if most of them have a distinct comical undertone.
-This is probably as Dark And Edgy as you'll ever see Winnie the Pooh.
+While it's all still thoroughly light hearted and cutesy, this is probably as Dark And Edgy as you'll ever see Winnie the Pooh.

 - Dark Reprise: "There's No Camp Like Home" opens with Piglet in a scary version of "Heffalumps and Woozles" from Blustery Day.

 - Defeat Means Friendship: Villains aren't very common and often turn out friendly after all.
 Exceptions being Crud and Heff and Stan.

 - Disney Acid Sequence: "Eeyore's Tail Tale" has one starring Tigger the Private Ear chasing Eeyore's tail through a very trippy, cartoony city, including some classic cartoon chase-scene gags.

 - Disproportionate Retribution: Winnie the Pooh is placed in house arrest for "breaking the law of gravity".